mfelice/didacta2025/README.md

 **Using an LLM, create sentences that focus on common aspects of pronunciation that learners often find difficult (e.g. short vs long vowels).
 Next, generate model spoken versions using a TTS service.**

 ### Task: Creating your own speaking scripts
-**Create a listening comprehension question consisting of a dialogue between three people with different accents.
+**Create a listening comprehension question consisting of a dialogue between three people with different accents.**
-1. Create a short dialogue and question.
+**1. Create a short dialogue and question.
 2. Create an audio file for each turn of the conversation using a TTS service.
 3. Join all the audio files together.**